 Because except for money, dreams require courage.
 Reading the best travel quotes can certainly help to inspire you but it won’t make your trip happen.
 I planned to ask for an extended unpaid leave at work and I expected to get it.
 However, if I didn’t I wouldn’t hesitate to quit my job and look for a new one after I come back.
 I got the leave this time but I will want to go somewhere for a longer time again.
 And again I will not be afraid to take (some say) drastic steps to achieve it.

 Because it makes me happy.
 Makes me smile every day.

-I’m not the only one, there is a lot of people who decide to live their dream and they go for it.
+I’m not the only one, there are a lot of people who decide to live their dream and they go for it.

 So if there is something you “would really like” or something you “have ALWAYS been dreaming of” then think what are your priorities.
 Take a piece of paper.
 Write down what you want to achieve.
 And then do a list of things you need to learn, the amount of money you need to have in order to do it.
 And how much time it will take.
 It could be a year or two, could be fifteen.